 DPS has reopened for appointment only amid the coronavirus pandemic and offices will be offering Saturday appointments for select services through Dec.
-19, with the exception of Nov.
-28 due to the Thanksgiving holiday, according to DPS officials.
+19, according to DPS officials.
 Office hours are 8 a.m. to 5 p.m.

 Currently, DPS offices are accepting appointments for renewals and replacements only of CDLs, DLs, and IDs.

 If you have an expired driver’s license, you can download and print a copy of the Verification of Driver License Expiration Extension to carry until your license is officially up to date.